nirinA/erfa_python/doc/api.rst

    length is 86399, 86400 or 86401 SI seconds.

-3) The warning status "dubious year" flags UTCs that predate the introduction of the time scale and that are too far in the future to be trusted.
+3) The warning status "dubious year" flags UTCs that predate the introduction of the time scale or that are too far in the future to be trusted.
 See eraDat for further details.

 4) The function eraDtf2d converts from calendar date and time of day into 2-part Julian Date, and in the case of UTC implements the leap-second-ambiguity convention described above.

 5) Delta UT1 can be obtained from tabulations provided by the International Earth Rotation and Reference Systems Service.
-It It is the caller's responsibility to supply a DUT argument containing the UT1-UTC value that matches the given UTC.
+   It is the caller's responsibility to supply a dut1 argument containing the UT1-UTC value that matches the given UTC.

 6) The returned ut11,ut12 are such that their sum is the UT1 Julian Date.

-7) The warning status "dubious year" flags UTCs that predate the introduction of the time scale and that are too far in the future to be trusted.
-See eraDat for further details.

 References: